 In the Fall of 2022, I picked up my copy of The Glass Castle.
-I only knew bits about Jeanette Walls’ book.
-Still, I knew I was excited to discuss themes such as poverty, generational trauma, alcoholic parents, and dysfunctional families with my peers in Sophomore English.
+I only knew bits about Jeannette Walls’ book.
+Still, I knew I was excited to discuss themes such as poverty, generational trauma, and dysfunctional families with my peers in Sophomore English.

 Real-World Insight

-As someone who has grown up in differing cities and social climates around Oklahoma, Edmond is one of the most important places to read Walls’ story.
+As someone who has grown up in varied cities and social climates around Oklahoma, I believe Edmond is one of the most important places to read Walls’ story.
 Many people don’t realize the advantages provided by Edmond Public Schools.

-For students who could relate to Walls’ chaotic coming-of-age story?
-Many of our everyday struggles were finally highlighted to our peers.
-We were shown that success and stability are attainable, even for those who were not born into a successful, stable environment.
+Many students have benefitted from the diverse selection of literature at EPS, and our peers have finally highlighted our everyday struggles.
+We were given the opportunity to see that success and stability are attainable, even for those not born into a successful, stable environment.

 Porn in EPS Libraries?